 What Are the Alternatives to Dental Implants?

-Alternative treatments include dental bridges and partial dentures.
+Alternative treatments include dental bridges and partial dentures which might require mini dental implants.
 As discussed before, a dental bridge requires the teeth adjacent to the gap to be significantly cut down so they can be crowned to support the bridge.
 Partial dentures are supported by clasps around existing natural teeth and this can place these teeth under stress, increasing the risk of fractures.
 Neither option will do anything to halt bone loss although both are quicker and cheaper to complete.

 What Is the Cost for a Single Dental Implant?